Thanksgiving and Squanto, A True Hero

-Here is one account of Squanto’s kidnapping:
+Here is an account of Squanto’s kidnapping:

-When Friars, or Monks as they are also referred to in many historical accounts, in Malaga discovered that Squanto and others had been kidnapped and were being sold as slaves, immediately took custody of as many of them as they could.
+When Friars, or Monks as they are also referred to in many historical accounts, in Malaga discovered that Squanto and others had been kidnapped and were being sold as slaves, they immediately took custody of as many of them as they could.

 The Monks took them to the Catherdral where they were taught the Christian faith, the Spainish language and the culture of Spain.